Union Theological Seminary (Philippines): The Union

 With the shared vision of uniting various Protestant traditions, the Presbyterian and the Methodist Missions combined efforts to hold Bible classes for workers in 1905.
 Under the direction of Wright and Farmer, the sessions were successful and became a regular event in the community.
-In early 1907, the leadership of the Ellinwood Bible School and the Florence Nicholson Seminary came up with an idea for the possible establishment of a united theological institution that would jointly train church workers from these two Protestant traditions.
+In early 1907, the leadership of the Ellinwood Bible School and the Florence Nicholson Seminary discussed the possible establishment of a united theological institution that would jointly train church workers from these two Protestant traditions.

-Following a conference held by the two churches, this vision became a reality; giving birth to the Union Bible Seminary.
+Following a conference held by the two churches, the Union Bible Seminary was formed.
 The first classes of this joint theological seminary began in June 1907 in the Ellinwood building in Malate.
 In following years, classes were also held in Caloocan.
 The division of the classes into two different locations was found to be inconvenient, resulting in the decision to hold the sessions in the Ellinwood buildings and the Central Methodist Church.
-The union was based on mutual cooperation and the strength of the established bond led to a general sharing of everything from the faculty to the properties.
-In succeeding years, more denominations joined the union, adding their students to the expanding seminary.
-The United Brethren joined the cooperative effort in 1911, the Disciples of Christ in 1916, and the Congregationalists in 1919.
-In 1920, Union Theological Seminary was adopted as official name of the institution.
+The union was based on mutual co-operation and led to a general sharing of everything from the faculty to the properties.
+The United Brethren joined the seminary in 1911, the Disciples of Christ in 1916, and the Congregationalists in 1919.

+In 1920, Union Theological Seminary was adopted as the official name of the institution.
 In 1921, the corporation was formed having its own Constitution and By-Laws.
-The newly incorporated seminary did not have facilities of its own in its early years, until a new building was erected at the corner of Taft Avenue and Herran Street (now Pedro Gil).
-It was dedicated in 1926.
+The newly incorporated seminary did not have facilities of its own until a new building was erected at the corner of Taft Avenue and Herran Street (now Pedro Gil).
+This was dedicated in 1926.
 During World War II, the seminary temporarily suspended classes and resumed after the war had ended.
 In the bombing of Manila in 1945, the city was severely devastated.
 Many of the historic buildings and landmarks were ruined, but UTS building remained intact and still stands today.
 The seminary stood on Taft Avenue in Manila from 1926 to 1962.